oktadev/okta-blog/_source/_posts/2019-11-25-java-netty-webflux.md

 }
 ```

-Next, add the following properties to the `src/main/resources/application.properties` file.
-You need to replace the values in brackets with your own Okta domain and client ID.
+Next, make sure following properties are in the `src/main/resources/application.properties` file.
+The values in brackets should be filled in with values from the Okta CLI.

-You can find your Issuer URI by opening your Okta developer dashboard and going to **API** > **Authorization Servers** and looking in the table at the default server.
-The client ID and secret come from the OIDC application you created just a moment ago.

 ```properties
 okta.oauth2.issuer={yourIssuerUri}